JGOOSH/visual_ar_localization/README.md

-# Particle Filter Drift Calculation

-Using our positioning system, we calculated the error (drift) in particle filtering localization

-Project was for UT-Austin FRI Autonomous Robotics Stream...
+# Visual Localization Using AR Tags as Landmarks

+# Overview

-Lab goal was to improve the localization system within the robots...currently Monte Carlo....
+This repository contains the code that does data collection and the mapping of AR Tags location to set up the visual/landmark based locazliation.
+The goal was to improve the current localization system within the Segbots which currently use Monte Carlo Localization and measure the effectiveness by comparing to the ground truth.

-Proposed Visual localization through Fiducial Markers

-This system localizes the robot based on that

 # How to run
+'''
+roslaunch bwi_launch segbot_v2.launch
+roslaunch ar_track_alvar pr2_indiv.launch
+rosrun ar_localization data_collection
+'''

 # How the system works